makerdao/community/governance/polls/Budget Ratification Poll for Modifying Sidestream Auction Services Core Unit Budget (SAS-001) (MIP40c3-SP95) - March 13, 2023.md

 The Governance Facilitators have placed a budget ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/monthly-governance-cycle#week-2) will be active for fourteen days beginning on Monday, March 13 at 16:00 UTC.

-**This is a binary vote.**
+**This is an instant-runoff vote.**
-- **You may vote for a single option.**
-- **You should vote for the option which you prefer.**
+- **You may rank any number of options that you would support in an executive vote.**
+- **Unranked options signal that you would not support the option(s) in an executive vote.**
-- **If you would accept either option, you should vote 'Abstain'.**
+- **If you have no preference to any of the listed options, you should vote 'Abstain' as your first and only choice.**

 ## Review

-The community may vote in this poll to express support or opposition to MIP40c3-SP95 being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to MIP40c3-SP95 being accepted and implemented in the Maker Protocol by ranking their support of the following options:

+* **Option 0:** Abstain.
+* **Option 1:** Approve existing budget - 1,130,392.56 DAI.
+* **Option 2:** Approve reduced budget - 850,950 DAI.
+* **Option 3:** Reject budget.

 A brief summary of this proposal has been provided by the MIP Author and is shown below: